Fhxzh/LungCancerSegmentation/README.md

 # Lung Cancer Segmentation
 This convolutional neural network is concerned with segmenting nodule candidates from ct scans using the data provided by the LUNA16 competition.
-It constitutes the first part of a bigger project that also involes a network for false positive reduction.
+It constitutes the first part of a bigger project that also involes a network for false positives reduction.

 Unet_Segment_wAugm.py is the final script used for training and predicting